gpudirect/gdasync/README.md

 To build GDAsync applications `cd Scripts && ./build_apps.sh`.<br/>
 To create an archive with all GDAsync libraries and headers `cd Scripts && ./compress.sh`.<br/>

 N.B.
-You need to include in you LD_LIBRARY_PATH the lib directory.
-For example:
+You need to include in you `LD_LIBRARY_PATH` the lib directory.
+For instance:
 ```
 export LD_LIBRARY_PATH=$HOME/gdasync/Libraries/lib:${LD_LIBRARY_PATH}
 ```